cljs/api/README.md

 ## Setup

 Run this to clone clj/cljs repos to the "repos" directory.
-This tool will parse whatever api versions you choose to checkout.
+After it runs, you may checkout the repos to whatever version you wish the api parser to run on.

 ```
 ./get-repos.sh